rickithadi/bigduckmusic.com/src/pages/features/2021-04-20-weekly-picks-17th-april-2021.md

   - Planeswalker
   - Kanina
 ---
-**Our featured picks this week - lush dreampop from FERS, a pop tune from kinny, and fuzzed-out shoegaze from Winona Dryver!**
+**Our featured picks this week - earnest dreampop from Cherry Syrup, thrilling electronic soundscapes from Planeswalker, and soul-baring indie rock from Kanina!**

 # Cherry Syrup